decentraland/adr/content/ADR-316-wearable-spring-bones.md

 The following are explicitly excluded and MAY be addressed in a future revision:

-- **Colliders logic**: `hitRadius` is defined in the schema and MAY be exported/imported by tools, but collision detection and response are not implemented in this version.
+- **Colliders`**: collision detection, response, and per-bone hit radius are not included in this version.
 - **Collider groups**: springs have no grouping mechanism for selective collision.
 - **Shared parameter groups**: each root bone owns its configuration independently.
 - **Cross-wearable chain interactions**: chains are self-contained within a single wearable file.